Bartyxx/PCA16Personality/README.md

                   <tr><td>Non linear SVM               </td><td> 98.851%                      </td></tr>
                   <tr><td>Neural Network with 10 layers</td><td> 91%                          </td></tr>
                   </table>
-                  2 - MyPCA, in this case I am removing all the columns that have more than 50.000 zeros and repeat all the models for see the difference.<br/><br/>
+                  2 - MyPCA, in this case, I am removing all the columns that have more than 50.000 zeros and repeating all the models to see the difference.<br/><br/>
                   <table>
                   <caption>Columns with more than 50000 zeros are</caption>
                   <tr><td><b>Name of the colum</b></td> <td><b>Number of Zeros</b></td></tr>